Year

 In this way we soon created a library of quick and informative videos that patients and providers would enjoy watching, with empathetic healthcare professionals explaining aspects of serious diseases.

+With the website live and churning out content, My MedEdge wanted to bring awareness and understanding to healthcare specialists.
 First I collaborated with sales and created a how-to guide aimed at specialists and patients, which was distributed to key healthcare professionals that had provided guidance on the platform.

 Results